 Females and younger patients had a higher probability of long-term survival.

-I don’t understand some of the conclusions and inferences, especially those related to cure, but we can look at the data for ourselves and make some broad, but important conclusions.
+I don’t understand some of the conclusions and inferences, especially those related to cures, but we can look at the data for ourselves and make some broad, but important conclusions.

 With improved treatments, CLL patients diagnosed most recently tend to live longer.
 This is why CLL Society urges all chronic lymphocytic patients to largely ignore old survival data; it is all looking backward and too often does not include the avalanche of new treatments that started with the first novel targeted therapy, ibrutinib, approved in 2014.